Spencerooni/Spencerooni.github.io/_posts/2016-02-01-common-tasks-in-linq-and-entity-framework.markdown

 <h2>Case insensitive string equals search</h2>
 This is easy enough when using LINQ to objects, simply using <code>ToLower()</code> on each string.

+{% highlight c# %}

+var nameToSearchFor = "Dave";

+var result =
+	people
+	.Where(p => p.Name.ToLower() == nameToSearchFor.ToLower());

+{% endhighlight c# %}

 But in entity framework, doing this will cause all rows to be retured from your database before the equals search is performed.
-Then the equality check happens in LINQ to objects, not LINQ to sql.
+Then the equality check happens in LINQ to objects, not LINQ to SQL.
 To get the correct query generated, you need to do the following:

 {% highlight c# %}

 var result =
 	people
-	.Where(p => p.Name.Equals("dave", StringComparison.CurrentCultureIgnoreCase));
+	.Where(p => p.Name.Equals("Dave", StringComparison.CurrentCultureIgnoreCase));

 {% endhighlight c# %}

 <h2>Case insensitive string contains search</h2>

 Out of the box, the entity framework provider will do a case insensitive search when just using <code>Contains</code>.
-It will be converted to a sql "like" where clause (<code>where value like %searchValue%</code>).
+It will be converted to a SQL "like" where clause (<code>where value like %searchValue%</code>).

 {% highlight c# %}
-var result = people.Where(p => p.Name.Contains("dave"));
+var result = people.Where(p => p.Name.Contains("Dave"));
 {% endhighlight c# %}

-The above would generate the following sql:
+The above would generate the following SQL:

-{% highlight sql %}
+{% highlight SQL %}
-select * from people where Name like %dave%
+select * from people where Name like %Dave%
 {% endhighlight c# %}